hestabroo/website/_posts/2025-08-26-spotifywrapped.md

 songs.head(20)
 {% endhighlight %}

 In terms of creating the full list of "binges", the only real thing left to do here was identify a sufficiently embarassing threshold.
-I tried to make this as dynamic as possible by referencing the 95th percentile of song weeks (as opposed to a hard cutoff on plays or hours, which may be very different for different people).
+I tried to make this as dynamic as possible by referencing the 95th percentile of song weeks (as opposed to a hard cutoff on plays or hours, which may be very different for different people).<br><br>

 I noticed one weird tweak in my data where some songs would have a ton of very short plays (i.e. lots of skips), so added a filter that at least 1 minute on avg. must hvae been played in the week.
-I also limited to one top song per week, since I at least had a lot of weeks where **every** track on an album/playlist appeared and it crowded the list:
+I also limited to one top song per week, since I at least had a lot of weeks where every track on an album/playlist appeared and it crowded the list:

 {% highlight python %}
 #what were your obsessions??